Every relationship is unique and what works for one couple does not necessarily replicate for every other couple out there.

-Having now worked with hundreds of romantic couples from all sorts of backgrounds, beliefs and experience levels, I’ve started to discover more and more trends that DO span across a variety of different relationships and more specifically, how those relationships develop over time.
+Having worked with hundreds of couples from all sorts of backgrounds, beliefs and experience levels, I have started to discover more and more trends that DO span across a variety of different relationships and more specifically, how those relationships develop over time.

 The Happy Relationship Time Line: